Four-manifolds, geometries and knots: Complex surfaces and fibrations

-Similar results have been found independently by Kapovich and Kotschick [Ka98, Ko99].
+Similar results have been found independently by Kapovich and Kotschick \cite{[Ka98],[Ko99]}.
 Kapovich assumes instead that $K$ is $FP_2$ and $S$ is aspherical.
 As these hypotheses imply that $K$ is a $PD_2$-group, by Theorem 1.19, the above theorem applies.

 We may construct examples of such surfaces as follows.
 Let $n>1$ and $C_1$ and $C_2$ be two curves such that $Z/nZ$ acts freely on $C_1$ and with isolated fixed points on $C_2$.
 The quotient of $C_1\times C_2$ by the diagonal action is a complex surface $S$ and projection from $C_1\times C_2$ to $C_2$ induces a holomorphic mapping from $S$ onto $C_2/(Z/nZ)$ with critical values corresponding to the fixed points.